 Social media is a great medium that connects people, their hobbies and businesses in an easy to use platform.
 This, of course, has increased its popularity, as well as the notifications in my email inbox from channels such as Facebook and Twitter.

 So the question becomes, how to stop Facebook notifications or for that matter how to stop Twitter emails?
 This question becomes even more important now as the European Union General Data Protection Regulation (GDPR) is set to take effect on May 25, 2018.

-Yes, social networking in particular has managed to open up our lives to the wider world in a way we never would have thought possible before the creation of the miracle known as the Internet.
+Yes, social networking, in particular, has managed to open up our lives to the wider world in a way we would never have thought possible before the creation of the miracle known as the Internet.
 But it has also created a whole list of minor irritations and distractions that can build up and make life a little more stressful.

 Here’s how I handle the email craziness: